colethacker/silver-adventure/README.md

 todo if want
-- GUI
+- GUI probably with
+  -QT
 - Maybe add more fractal types
+  -maff research
 - make option to add gifs using APIs - majickAPI?
+  - very tertiary objective